-MODEL 1.4 (probabilistic model of rounding errors).
+MODEL 1.5 (probabilistic model of rounding errors).
 Let the computation of interest generate rounding errors $\delta_1, \delta_2, \ldots$ (in that order) satisfying (1.4).
 The $\delta_k$ are mean independent random variables of mean zero.

-For the round to nearest rounding mode (the default in IEEE arithmetic) the error bounds obtained under Model 1.4 often reflect the behavior of the actual errors obtained, but in some circumstances the model is not valid because the rounding errors are highly dependent or have nonzero mean, and the bound can then be violated [7, sec.
+For the round to nearest rounding mode (the default in IEEE arithmetic) the error bounds obtained under Model 1.5 often reflect the behavior of the actual errors obtained, but in some circumstances the model is not valid because the rounding errors are highly dependent or have nonzero mean, and the bound can then be violated [7, sec.
 7], [8, sec.
 8], [15, sec.
 4.2].
 For stochastic rounding [7], [8], the rounding errors always satisfy the model.
 For further discussion of the applicability of the model see [7], [15].

-In our probabilistic rounding error analysis it is more difficult than in worst-case rounding error analysis to keep track of constants and to bound terms of all orders in u.
-We will express our bounds in terms of $c_1, c_2, \ldots$ , which denote generic integer constants of modest size, and we will state the bounds to first order in u.
-We will nevertheless give explicit bounds for the probabilities with which the error bounds hold, and these show that the analysis does not introduce exponential worsening of probabilities.
+In our probabilistic rounding error analysis it is more difficult than in worst-case rounding error analysis to bound terms of all orders in u so we will state the bounds to first order in u.
+We will, however, show that the higher order terms do not change the conclusions of the analysis.
+We also give explicit bounds for the probabilities with which the error bounds hold, and these show that the analysis does not introduce exponential worsening of probabilities with the dimensions.
 All our probabilistic results can informally be stated as saying that the given backward error bound holds with $\lambda$ a modest constant with high probability.

 We begin in section 2 with a probabilistic analysis of the rounding errors in constructing a Householder vector.
 In section 3 we state a matrix concentration inequality that we use in section 4 in our probabilistic rounding error analysis of the application of products of Householder matrices to a matrix and of Householder QR factorization.
-We discuss the implications of the analysis in section 5, including for two-sided transformations and for Givens QR factorization.
+In section 5 we discuss the implications of the analysis for two-sided transformations, Givens QR factorization, and other approaches.
 In section 6 we give a new backward error formula for QR factorization that we use in section 7, where we carry out numerical experiments to compare the results of the analysis with the practical behavior.
 Conclusions are given in section 8.

 2. Construction of a Householder vector.
 We first give a probabilistic error result for the construction of the Householder vectors needed in QR factorization.
 We begin by considering the evaluation of the vector 2-norm.
 We denote by fl(expr) the computed result of evaluating the expression expr.
+Note that Model 1.5 assumes that (1.4) holds, so we are at liberty to use worst-case bounds within the probabilistic rounding error analysis, and we will do so for certain scalar operations.

 LEMMA 2.1.
-Under Model 1.4, the computed 2-norm of $x \in \mathbb{R}^n$ satisfies with probability at least $p_1(\lambda, n) = 1 - 2n \exp(-\lambda^2/2)$ .
+Under Model 1.5, the computed 2-norm of $x \in \mathbb{R}^n$ satisfies with probability at least $p_1(\lambda, n) = 1 - 2n \exp(-\lambda^2/2)$ .